synthintai/nn/README.md

 * Change quantize.c to handle weight_scale and bias_scale
 * Add weight_scale and bias_scale structs to free in nn.c
-* Add nn version info to summary
+* Add model version info to summary (and compare to current nn library version)
+* In summary program, print out the name of the activation function
 * Run cppcheck and fix all errors and warnings from static analysis
 * Add ability to import/export model as a c header file (write import/export utility?)
 * Change nn_load to nn_load_model_file